kfield111/sat_data/README.md

 Or install it yourself as:

-    $ gem install test
+    $ gem install sat_data

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To use this application simply follow the onscreen instructions provided.
+Please enter all commands without quotes or other symbols.
+The program is currently case sensitive so please enter all commands verbatim.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/'jovial-variable-0357'/test.
+Bug reports and pull requests are welcome on GitHub at https://github.com/'jovial-variable-0357'/sat_data.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License